 At first, you must closely supervise your kitten to help direct them to use the litter box at the appropriate time.
 Keep the box within your kitten's sight to ensure that he uses it every time.
 When they stop playing and begin to sniff around, gently pick them up and place them in the litter box.
 Lightly praise for sniffing and scratching in the litter box and give lots of praise and a treat when they eliminate in the box.
 Keep the box clean so they will want to return to use it.
 To help your kitten feel exercise the appropriate the litter box and give lots of praise and a treat when they eliminate in the box.
 Keep the box clean so they will want to return to use it.
-To help your kitten feel exercise the second the litter box and give lots of praise and a treat when they eliminate in the box.
-Keep the box clean so they will want to return to use it.
-To help your kitten feel exercise the second the litter box and give lots of praise and a treat when they eliminate in the box.
-Keep the box clean so they will want to return to use it.
-To help your kitten feel exercise the second to be appropriate to be appropriate kitten feel comfortable around the litter box, prevent anything unpleasant.
+To help your kitten feel exercise the set of the appropriate the litter box and give lots of the box clean so they will want to return to use it.
+To help your kitten feel exercise the set of the box clean so they will want to return to use it.
+To help your kitten feel exercise the set of the box clean so they will want to return to use it.
+To help your kitten feel exercise the set of the box clean so they will want to return to use it.
+To help your kitten feel exercise the set of the box clean so they will want to return to use it.
+To help your kitten feel exercise the set of the box clean so they will want to return to use it.

+kitten feel comfortable around the litter box, prevent anything unpleasant.